 Our San Jose Criminal Attorney Explains the California Bail System

 The average bail for criminal defendants in California is $50,000 – five times higher than the national average.
 The bail system is meant to create an incentive for defendants to return to court and make it more difficult for potentially dangerous defendants to leave jail.
 After a defendant posts bail, he or she will be reimbursed if the case is dropped or results in a verdict of not guilty.
 Most defendants use bail bonds, in which a bondsman pays the bail in exchange for a fee.
 However, bail reform advocates say that the system disproportionately punishes low-income defendants.
-The likelihood of leaving jail after criminal charges is more dependent upon the defendant being able to afford bail than the risk he or she poses.
+The likelihood of leaving jail after criminal charges are more dependent upon the defendant being able to afford bail than the risk he or she poses.
 As a result, California jails are overcrowded with people who are awaiting trial but have not paid their bail.

 Bail schedules determine the assigned bail for each criminal charge, but the bail amount for the same charge can vary by county.
 Some California county courts are trying to combat jail overcrowding by lessening or eliminating bail for some defendants.
 Proposed state legislation would fundamentally change the bail system for all California courts.
 The bill would eliminate the county bail schedules and instead determine the need to jail a defendant based on his or her:

 - Risk of not attending future court hearings; and

 The bill would require counties to create formal risk assessment processes to be used on people charged with non-violent felonies.
 Most people charged with misdemeanors would be immediately released, except for charges such as domestic violence.
 When determining bail, the judge would be instructed to set the lowest amount needed to ensure the defendant will return to court.